We've discussed how to set breakpoints above. You can use

 etc...

-When you see arguments to commands specified in the Syntax in angle brackets like <breakpt-id>, that indicates that that is some common argument type that you can get further help on from the command system.
-So in this case you could do:
+that is some common argument type that you can get further help on from the command system.

 (lldb) help <breakpt-id>